 In January 2019, PennDOT, through its P3 Office, invited interested teams to respond to a RFI to provide feedback information and materials for the Commission to consider the development of a bundled tunnel rehabilitation project.
 The purpose of the RFI is to gather feedback and information related to the development, design, construction, finance and maintenance of the Turnpike tunnels and tunnel systems.
 Upon review of the RFI proposals, the Commission has elected not to pursue development of a bundled tunnel rehabilitation project at this time.
-The rehabilitation of the Commission's tunnels will be completed with funding from the Capital Plan.
+The rehabilitation of the Commission's tunnels will be completed with funding from the Fiscal Year 2021 Capital Plan.

 In November 2019, PennDOT, through its P3 Office, invited interested teams to respond to an RFI from the Commission and the NJTA to provide feedback, information and materials for the deliberative decision-making of the Commission and NJTA regarding project development, financing and delivery options for the jointly owned Delaware River Bridge carrying I-95 over the Delaware River between Pennsylvania and New Jersey.
+See "THE COMMISSION- Recent Developments and Pending Legislation--Status of Delaware River Bridge" herein.